Dafz-7/datastructure-final-project/README.md

   <img src="assets/unified_classdiagram.png" width="950">
 </p>

 The image above shows the unified diagram of the system.
-In addition to figure 2, the Trie class contains TrieNode objects through a composition relationship, while BenchmarkRunner and DatasetLoader provide benchmarking and dataset management functionalities and other classes doing their functions.
+In addition to the image above, the Trie class contains TrieNode objects through a composition relationship, while BenchmarkRunner and DatasetLoader provide benchmarking and dataset management functionalities and other classes doing their functions.

 ---